Photo book Gelsenkirchen beyond football

-Under the title “Gelsenkirchen abseits des Fußballs” (Gelsenkirchen away from football), documentary photographer Thomas Klingberg publishes a photo book that shows an unvarnished, unadorned and idiosyncratic picture of the city in the heart of the Ruhr region, away from football, which plays a very dominant role in people’s everyday lives and strongly contributes to the identification of Gelsenkirchen.
+Under the title “Gelsenkirchen abseits des Fußballs” (Gelsenkirchen beyond football), documentary photographer Thomas Klingberg publishes a photo book that shows an unvarnished, unadorned and idiosyncratic picture of the city in the heart of the Ruhr region, away from football, which plays a very dominant role in people’s everyday lives and strongly contributes to the identification of Gelsenkirchen.
 Even beyond the Emscher, Gelsenkirchen is inevitably associated with football, the Schalke Arena and, above all, FC Schalke 04.
 But what does life, everyday life, look like away from football?
 Klingberg wants to answer this question pictorially with his publication and highlights the “affectionate brittle charm” and the “morbid photographic beauty” of Gelsenkirchen with his 118 black-and-white photographs.
 In addition to “lyrical peripheral events”, street scenes and still lifes, the publication also includes very close portraits.
 The photographs were taken between 2012 and 2018.

 Fleeting encounters and close portraits

 The photo book does not have a classical, formal photo-documentary claim that questions, for example, thematically outlined aspects of the city’s social life that are outlined in a theme.
 The viewers encounter the content of the photographs rather by chance, as if they were taking a walk through the city, unfamiliar with the place, letting themselves drift without having a specific goal, similar to Klingberg’s photo book → Gdansk.